grace-notes/website/contents/topics/life-of-christ.md

 (c) The bribes came in the form of a building program that was the very rival of Solomon’s.

-· He built monuments and buildings in the Holy Land, and even rebuilt their temple in magnificent fashion, topping it with a golden dome.
+&bull; He built monuments and buildings in the Holy Land, and even rebuilt their temple in magnificent fashion, topping it with a golden dome.

-· The rebuilding of the Temple was much like the building of the Winchester Mystery House in San Jose, California.
+&bull; The rebuilding of the Temple was much like the building of the Winchester Mystery House in San Jose, California.

-- More was added every year.
+-- More was added every year.
 A higher roof here, an annex there - all very magnificent.

-- When Herod died, his relatives took over the folly and the never-ending program continued until it was finally finished in 66 AD, some 87 years after it was begun.
+-- When Herod died, his relatives took over the folly and the never-ending program continued until it was finally finished in 66 AD, some 87 years after it was begun.

-- It is one of the great ironies of history that it was burned down just four years later when Jerusalem was destroyed.
+-- It is one of the great ironies of history that it was burned down just four years later when Jerusalem was destroyed.

-· Other buildings and monuments were undertaken.
+&bull; Other buildings and monuments were undertaken.

-- A temple, a forum, and a theatre at Samaria.
+-- A temple, a forum, and a theatre at Samaria.

-- A great Greco-Roman capital, a temple, and port at Caesarea.
+-- A great Greco-Roman capital, a temple, and port at Caesarea.

-- The port was an engineering marvel that even today is remarked upon by the archaeologists who work at the site.
+-- The port was an engineering marvel that even today is remarked upon by the archaeologists who work at the site.

-- Luxurious palaces and fortified retreats were built at Masada, Jerusalem, Jericho, and Herodium, which was near Bethlehem.
+-- Luxurious palaces and fortified retreats were built at Masada, Jerusalem, Jericho, and Herodium, which was near Bethlehem.

-- In Jerusalem he had baths, a theatre, and a Hippodrome constructed.
+-- In Jerusalem he had baths, a theatre, and a Hippodrome constructed.

-· He also promoted Greek and Roman games so that the people might be entertained.
+&bull; He also promoted Greek and Roman games so that the people might be entertained.

 (d) All of these things struck a sour note - as any bribe to a slave will.

-· The people really did not want these things.
+&bull; The people really did not want these things.
 They wanted to be autonomous and free.

-· But in order to be truly free, any people must know God, and that was exactly the problem in Israel.
+&bull; But in order to be truly free, any people must know God, and that was exactly the problem in Israel.

 Herod had ten wives and seven sons.
 Four of those seven would play a